Duration: Sep 2022 - May 2023

 Opportunistic decision making through a set enemy path

-Design Choices: Due to scope constraints, we overhauled the mechanics of this encounter to focus on simple environmental interactions to "neutralize" the eel instead.
-In our Vertical Slice, players didn't seem to utilize the diving mechanics despite it being an underwater arena.
-To address this, I pitched a revised level layout that utilized verticality in order to complete the generator objectives by creating a loop of players diving into the pit and swimming out to reach generators.
-This resulted in player's awkwardly shimmying around the water's surface, evading the eel entirely.
-This was immediately addressed by moving the generators to be submerged in the pit along with the inclusion of "hidey-holes".
-Additionally, based on internal feedback that the blacklight mechanic felt underused, a second phase was reintroduced where players needed to stun the eel using the blacklight.
+Design Choices: Due to scope constraints, we overhauled the mechanics of this encounter to focus on simple environmental interactions to "neutralize" the Eel instead.
+In our Vertical Slice, players didn't seem to utilize the swimming mechanics despite its advantages and instead players fearfully shimmied around to reach the generators to evade the Eel.
+To address this, I pitched a revised level layout that moved each generator to a vertical point with various "hidey-holes" between each objective.
+This encouraged a natural loop of players tracking the Eel’s path and timing when to move from cover to cover to reach each objective.
+Additionally, based on internal feedback that the blacklight mechanic felt underused, a second phase was reintroduced where players needed to stun the Eel using the blacklight.

 Level Design Techniques